rustfs/docs.rustfs.com/docs/developer/mc.md

 Added `rustfs` successfully.
 ```

-Next, you can use `mc` to operate on the alias `rustfs` to create/delete buckets, upload/download files, etc.
+You can now use `mc` with the `rustfs` alias to create/delete buckets, upload/download files, etc.

 ### List Buckets

-Use `mc ls` to list all buckets under the current RustFS instance:
+List all buckets:

 ```bash
 mc ls rustfs